daringer/daringer/README.md

 ```
-⚡ Fun fact: determinism is a pleasure
+⚡ mmh, how much is the fish-bowl?
 ```